 Economic data points: The good and not-so-good

 The conversation shifted to economic data, specifically manufacturing numbers, retail sales, bankruptcies and jobless claims.
 Ristuben noted that, generally, global economic news has been positive.
 The U.S. Federal Reserve (the Fed) reported that industrial production in the U.S. was up about five-and-a-half percent for the month of June, beating estimates.
-The Fed also reported up-numbers for U.S. industrial capacity utilization, but Ristuben cautioned that it's still only running at 69%, which he labeled as "a low number."
+The Fed also reported up-numbers for U.S. industrial capacity utilisation, but Ristuben cautioned that it's still only running at 69%, which he labelled as "a low number."
 "And that means there's a lot of slack and there's a lot of damage to still be undone in those parts of the economy," he said.
-"But the fact that it's moving forward and the fact that it's actually moving forward at a rate faster than the market expected—those are all positives."
+"But the fact that it's moving forward and the fact that it's actually moving forward at a rate faster than the market expected - those are all positives."

-New jobless claims of 1.3 million were reported this week in the U.S., according to the U.S. Department of Labor.
+New jobless claims of 1.3 million were reported this week in the U.S., according to the U.S. Department of Labour.
 Ristuben noted, "On balance, we're seeing that economic recovery scenario that we expected play out in terms of the data, but we also see that there's still a lot of pain in the system.
 And there's a lot of potential risk as it relates to the virus itself.
-On balance, we expect the economic data to continue to improve—not in a uniform, unbroken line for the rest of the year—but to continue to move at a modest pace."
+On balance, we expect the economic data to continue to improve - not in a uniform, unbroken line for the rest of the year - but to continue to move at a modest pace."

 Earning season beating bad estimates